-Alibaba, the e-commerce giant that completed a record-setting IPO in the United States in 2014 and was valued at over \$700 billion in early 2021, is one of hundreds of China-based firms listed in the United States whose controlling insiders are largely law-proof: the corporate and securities laws governing these firms are unenforceable because the firms' insiders, records, and assets are in China.
-This casts doubt on the claim that foreign firms list in the United States to bond insiders to tough securities law.
-In fact, for China-based firms, listing in the United States but not in China effectively insulates insiders from any securities law.
-Yet U.S. securities law not only allows these firms to list, but also requires them to disclose less than domestic firms.
-U.S. securities law thus favors foreign entrepreneurs and likely harms U.S. investors.
-We suggest ways to reduce this bias and better protect U.S. investors.
-More generally, we argue that enforceability is key to corporate governance.
+Alibaba, the e-commerce giant that completed a record-setting IPO in the United States in 2014-reaching a peak value of more than \$800 billion in late 2020-is one of hundreds of Chinabased firms listed in the United States whose controlling insiders are essentially law-proof: the corporate and securities laws governing these firms are unenforceable because the firms' insiders, records, and assets are in China.
+This casts doubt on the claim that foreign firms list in the United States but not in China insulates insiders from any securities law.
+Not only does U.S. securities law allow these firms to list, it also allows them to disclose less than domestic firms.
+This uneven treatment favors foreign entrepreneurs and likely harms U.S. investors.
+Recent U.S. legislation and regulation purports to address the risks that China-based firms pose, but leaves the fundamental problem of law-proof insiders unsolved.
+This is a futile exercise.
+We suggest ways to better protect investors and, more generally, argue that enforceability is key to corporate governance.